My Autograph

 My Autograph is a 2006 Kannada-language romantic drama film which was directed, produced and enacted by Sudeep in his first directorial venture.
 Along with him, this film starred Meena, Sridevika, Deepu, and Rashmi Kulkarni.
 This film is a remake of Tamil film Autograph, which was directed by Cheran.

 Plot

-The movie begins with Shankar (Sudeep), who runs an advertising agency, boarding a train to visit his native village to invite all of his friends for his wedding.
+The movie begins with Shankar (Sudeep), who runs an advertising agency, boarding a train to visit his native village to invite all of his friends to his wedding.
 The journey to his childhood days begins there.
 The happenings in the school, his tussle with his friends, and his first love with his classmate Kamala (Deepu) are all pictured realistically.
 Shankar reaches the village and invites all including Kamala, who promises to come to the wedding, with her husband and three children.

 Then, he goes to Kerala where he had his college education.
-His major crush at that time was Lathika (Sridevika), a Malayali girl with whom he falls in love, but later the affair proves to be short-lived as her parents marry her off to her cousin Madhavan.
+His major crush at that time was Lathika (Sridevika), a Malayali girl with whom he falls in love, but the affair proves to be short-lived as her parents marry her off to her cousin Madhavan.
 On reaching Kerala to invite her, Shankar is shattered to see his lover as a widow.